Food Water and Shelter

 Dogs must have access to water and shade in hot weather, and remember that metal sleeping boxes can be like ovens on a sunny day.

-If a dog should be overcome by heat exhaustion, for example if it’s been working hard on a hot day with no access water, lower its body temperature immediately by putting it into the shade and applying cool water all over the body.
+If a dog should be overcome by heat exhaustion, for example, if it’s been working hard on a hot day with no access to water, lower its body temperature immediately by putting it into the shade and applying cool water all over the body.
 Let it drink small amounts of cool water and get it to a veterinarian quickly.
 This could save the dog’s life.

 And if its kennel is comfortable the dog is far less likely to become stiff and sore as a result of arthritis and it won’t develop pressure sores over its elbows.

 Your dog must be able to access the sheltered living area of their kennel at any time, and it must be clean, dry, shaded, and ventilated – not draughty – and protect them from the extremes of heat and cold.
 The kennel must be big enough for them to stand up, turn around and lie down in a natural position.
 They must also have constant access to water, and you mustn’t let their droppings or urine accumulate.
 You can be fined if your dog’s shelter does not have these features.

 Suitable accommodation for the outside dog means a properly constructed sleeping box of suitable size facing away from the prevailing wind.
 Kennels can consist of a sleeping box with an enclosed run attached, or just a sleeping box to which the dog is tied by a rope or chain.